YAN15082008/Megaman-Zero-inspired-game/README.md

 Right now, the project has this:

-Player: can move, dash and double jump.
+Player: can move,attack, dash and double jump.
 Squishes and stretches on impact along with a little sprite dust.
 Animated Sprites.
+Has an HP life system.
+Flashes white when hit.

-Enemy 1: dies when hit and the player dies if it touches it.
+Enemy 1: knocksback the player and decreases the HP, explodes when hit.

 To do yet:
-Knockback and flash white on hit with player player life system refine the sprites wall jump
+Refine the animations.
+wall jump
 Combo slashes

 to do later: